DanielSiepmann/own-nixpkgs/readme.md

 * Integrate https://github.com/Wilfred/difftastic for diffing source code https://github.com/nix-community/home-manager/pull/2850

-* Try out pidgin?
-Does it work with slack and ms teams videos?

-* Check out other themes? https://github.com/NixOS/nixpkgs/tree/nixos-unstable/pkgs/data/themes
-  Used by some GUI tools like firefox, thunderbird, etc. https://www.gnome-look.org/browse/ might have screenshots for themes.

-  Use https://github.com/themix-project/oomox to adjust / create own theme following my existing colors?

 Migration:

 * Thunderbird configuration to nix.
 Seems like no module exists, but is same as